MOCAP4ROS2-Project/mocap4ros2_vicon/README.md

 ## ROS2 Nodes

 ### ROS2 Humble install under Linux
-Once the SDK is installed, we will install this repo and [mocap](https://github.com/MOCAP4ROS2-Project/mocap.git) repository, which is also a dependency.
+Once the SDK zip file is downloaded, we will install this repo and [mocap](https://github.com/MOCAP4ROS2-Project/mocap.git) repository, which is also a dependency.

 First, we clone the repositories:
 ```bash